-Guidance

-- 8.1 The water meadows to the west of the village are key to Sawston's character and should be respected. - 8.2 The character of the landscape setting as shown on figure 42 should be respected and key views to and from the village retained. - 8.3 Development to be set back from site boundaries to open landscape to minimise the visual impact at the rural edge. - 8.4 Hedge and tree planted boundaries should be used to rural edges with locally characteristic indigenous hedge and tree varieties. - 8.5 Existing hedges and trees should be retained within new developments as landscape features. - 8.6 Existing cycle and footways should be retained and routes enhanced through development both through the vllage and at the village edge.
-New pedestrian, equestrian and cycle routes are desirable and should be encouraged.
+8.1 The water meadows to the west of the village are key to Sawston's character and should be preserved.

+8.2 The character of the landscape setting should be preserved and key views to and from the village retained.

+8.3 Houses to be set back from site boundaries to open landscape to minimise the visual impact at the rural edge.

+8.4 Hedge and tree planted boundaries should be used to rural edges with locally characteristic indiginous hedge and tree varieties.

+8.5 Existing hedges and trees should be retained within new developments as landscape features.

+8.6 Existing cycle and footways should be retained and routes enhanced through development both through the vllage and at the village edge.

-Fig 43 View across development site on the Babraham Road with planted buffer to industrial site on the left
+Fig 35 View to Sawston and development sites from the east on the Babraham Road

+View to open countryside

-Fig 44 Indicative section through new development at the village edge
+Fig 36 Indicative section through new development at the village edge